awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-technical-details.md

 **Important**
 If one of the components used to calculate the fingerprint changes, this can cause the agent to hibernate\.
 To help avoid this hibernation, set the similarity threshold to a low value, such as **1**\.

-## AMIs with SSM Agent preinstalled<a name="ami-preinstalled-agent"></a>

-In most cases, SSM Agent is preinstalled, by default, on the following Amazon Machine Images \(AMIs\):
-+ Amazon Linux
-+ Amazon Linux 2
-+ Amazon Linux 2 ECS\-Optimized Base AMIs
-+ macOS 10\.14\.x \(Mojave\), 10\.15\.x \(Catalina\), and 11\.x \(Big Sur\)
-+ SUSE Linux Enterprise Server \(SLES\) 12 and 15
-+ Ubuntu Server 16\.04, 18\.04, and 20\.04
-+ Windows Server 2008\-2012 R2 AMIs published in November 2016 or later
-+ Windows Server 2016, 2019, and 2022

-For information about verifying whether the agent is installed on an EC2 instance, see [Checking SSM Agent status and starting the agent](ssm-agent-status-and-restart.md)\.

-You must manually install SSM Agent on EC2 instances created from other Linux AMIs\.
-You must also manually install SSM Agent on AWS IoT Greengrass core devices and on\-premises servers, edge devices, and VMs in your hybrid environment\.
-For more information, see [Setting up AWS Systems Manager for hybrid environments](systems-manager-managedinstances.md)\.

-**Note**
-SSM Agent might be pre\-installed on Community AMIs that support other operating systems\.
-AWS doesn't support these Community AMIs\.

 ## SSM Agent on GitHub<a name="github"></a>